2023 - 2024 Catalog

 2022 - 2023 Catalog

-Effective for Spring Semester 2015, Dallas College now charge a higher tuition rate to students registering the third or subsequent time for a course.
+Effective for Spring Semester 2015, Dallas College now charges a higher tuition rate to students registering the third or subsequent time for a course.
 All third and subsequent attempts of credit and Continuing Education/Workforce Training courses will result in higher tuition rate with few exceptions.
 Developmental Studies and some selected courses will not have the higher tuition rate charged.
 Third attempts include courses taken Fall 2002 and after at Dallas College.

 The State of Texas financially subsidizes the education of college students.
 Tuition paid by any student represents only a portion of the actual cost of any credit and many Continuing Education/Workforce Training courses with the State paying the remainder of the costs.
 The Texas State Legislature has mandated that effective with the Fall 2002 Semester, the State will no longer subsidize a student's enrollment for the third or subsequent attempt of most credit and Continuing Education/Workforce Training courses; therefore, students should take care in dropping a course.